|

 A multidisciplinary, Big

-Considering the implications, choices, and challenges of asymptotic growth
+Considering the implications, choices, and challenges of continued asymptotic

 Editor: